ImageMagick/Usage-Markdown/quantize/index.md

 The other technique, when handling multiple images, is to generate a common color table for all the images involved.

-Basically you append all the images together into one large image, then use the "`-colors`" operator to figure out a good color map to use that is common to all the images.
+Basically, you append all the images together into one large image, then use the "`-colors`" operator to figure out a good color map to use that is common to all the images.
-Once you have that color map image you can use it to re-color each of the original images using this juts generated [Pre-Defined Color Map](#map).
+Once you have that color map image, you can use it to re-color each of the original images using this just generated [Pre-Defined Color Map](#map).

 Alternatively, you can use the special "`+remap`" operator, which does the same thing to a 255 color colormap.
-It counts up the colors, perform the color quantization to form a good, common colormap, then dithers the images to use that map, if needed.
+It counts up the colors, performs the color quantization to form a good, common colormap, then dithers the images to use that map, if needed.

-Both "`-remap`" and "`+remap`" forms however has one very important feature for GIF animations.
+Both "`-remap`" and "`+remap`" forms however have one very important feature for GIF animations.
-It converts all the images to a image "`-type`" of '`Palette`' with all the images using the same palette of colors.
+They convert all the images to an image "`-type`" of '`Palette`' with all the images using the same palette of colors.

-The reason is that when writing a GIF image, the first images color palette, will be used for the file formats 'global colormap'.
+The reason is that when writing a GIF image, the first image's color palette, will be used for the file's 'global colormap'.
-Then as each image is written it notes that those images use the same set of colors, so it does NOT create a 'local colormap'.
+Then, as each image is written, it notes that those images use the same set of colors, so it does NOT create a 'local colormap'.
-This can save up to 256 × 3, or 768 bytes of colormap space for each and every image the final GIF file.
+This can save up to 256x3, or 768 bytes of colormap space for each and every image in the final GIF file.

 Only the "`-remap`" operators can do this.
-So when handling GIF's and in particular GIF animations, it can be an important point to remember.
+So when handling GIF's and, in particular GIF animations, it can be an important point to remember.

 For more details, and an example see [Gif Animations, Global Color Table](../anim_opt/#colortables).

 ### Web Safe Coloring {#web_safe}

 When the WWW was first created, computer displays had a limited range of colors available, and web browsers usually used a simpler set of colors for images.
-As such it was common to recolor images to this color set, to make them both smaller, and to ensure they will look okay on users browsers.
+As such, it was common to recolor images to this color set, to make them both smaller, and to ensure they look okay on users' browsers.
 For more detail see [Web Style Guide, Dithering](http://www.webstyleguide.com/graphics/dither.html).

-To help with this IM provided a built-in colormap image of this special table of 216 colors, called "`netscape:`".
+To help with this, IM provided a built-in colormap image of this special table of 216 colors, called "`netscape:`".
-So lets look at how our test image would look on of a old web browser display using these colors.
+So let's look at how our test image would look on an old web browser display using these colors.

 ~~~
 convert logo.png         -remap netscape:  remap_netscape.gif